-- Land does not provide for streets or other common areas. - ► Land use for agricultural purposes as defined by Article VIII, Section 1-d, Texas Constitution. - ▶ Land is sold to family members. - ► Land contains more than ten (10) acres, and contains no streets, etc. - ▶ All lots are sold to veterans.
+- Land does not provide for streets or other common areas. - Land use for agricultural purposes as defined by Article VIII, Section 1-d, Texas Constitution. - ► Land is sold to family members. - Land contains more than ten (10.01 or more) acres, and contains no streets dedicated to public use.
+What constitutes public use? - ▶ All lots are sold to veterans. - ► The omission of "private" subdivisions smaller than 10+ acres does not alter the requirement for a plat approved by commissioners court.
+And some over 10+ acres may fall within requirements.